 This chapter will give insight into the costs incurred when selecting one of the protocol alternatives discussed in chapter 6.
+EbMS is not taken into consideration as described in chapter 6.4.3.

-7.1 Individual cost calculation
+7.1 Cost calculation parameters

 The cost calculation was performed with a discounted cash flow analysis to determine the net present value (NPV) of the alternatives under evaluation.
+In order to calculate the outcomes some criteria are set and assumptions are made.